 - the gift qualifies for a naming opportunity elected by the donor

-- the donor gives express permission to the University to make his/her gift public as part of a written document (such as a gift agreement) or other direct communication
+- the donor gives express permission to the University to make their gift public as part of a written document (such as a gift agreement) or other direct communication

 - the University is obliged by legal requirements, including the Freedom of Information (Scotland) Act 2002, to provide information regarding the gift.

-When a donor asks that he or she remain anonymous in relation to a gift, the fundraiser must determine the appropriate level of anonymity.
+When a donor asks that they remain anonymous in relation to a gift, DARO staff must determine the appropriate level of anonymity.

-The University will respond to any complaints resulting from any matter addressed by this policy within the framework of the University’s Complaints Policy.
+The University will respond to any complaints resulting from any matter addressed by this policy within the framework of the University’s Complaints Procedure.

-This policy will be provided in hard copy to donors and prospective donors on request.
+This policy is available at University of Dundee – Academic and Corporate Governance and will be provided in hard copy to donors and prospective donors on request.

 Schedule 1: Scheme of delegation

-The Alumni Relations & Development Manager is responsible to the Director of External Relations for ensuring the effective operation of this scheme of delegation.
-Responsibility for undertaking due diligence in line with this policy for all gifts falls to the Alumni Relations & Development Manager and his or her staff, who will obtain and bring forward all relevant evidence and will present both sides of the argument fairly, for and against acceptance, before making a recommendation about a particular gift.
+The Head of DARO is responsible to the Director of External Relations for ensuring the effective operation of this scheme of delegation.
+Responsibility for undertaking due diligence in line with this policy for all gifts falls to the Head of DARO and their staff, who will obtain and bring forward all relevant evidence and will present both sides of the argument fairly, i.e. for and against acceptance, before making a recommendation about a particular gift.

-Staff are not expected routinely to screen individual gifts below £10,000 for compliance with this policy, but will nevertheless bring such gifts to the attention of the Director of External Relations if they become aware of potential compliance issues.
+Staff are not expected routinely to screen individual gifts below £10,000 for compliance with this policy but will nevertheless bring such gifts to the attention of the Head of DARO and the Director of External Relations if they become aware of potential compliance issues.

-- Areas of business of corporations and individuals who are their principal (>10%) owners or former owners: arms manufacture, tobacco, alcohol, gambling, pornography.
+- businesses or corporations and individuals who are their principal owners or former owners (controlling more than 10%) in: arms manufacture, tobacco, alcohol, gambling, pornography.

-- Companies or states which have attracted widespread public criticism of their conduct in specific areas and individuals who have held high office (main board or cabinet level) in such organisations: human rights, child labour, anti‐competitive practices, environmental responsibility.
+- companies or states which have attracted widespread public criticism of their conduct in specific areas: human rights, modern slavery, child labour, anti‐competitive practices, environmental responsibility.